 E1.A.
 There are not currently any requirements for rules adaptations for youth under this edition of the rules.
-Requirements ~~may~~ are likely to come in future editions based on continued research and experience with adapting the sport for youth age groups.
+Requirements may come in future editions based on continued research and experience with adapting the sport for youth age groups.

 E2.
 Recommendations